 - Students will not be allowed possession or consumption of food and/or beverage on the bus without prior approval of the driver.

-- Students must have written authorization from a parent or school office staff to departure from the bus at a location other than the students designated stop.
-High school students may write their own note to the driver indicating the location of the bus stop that they will depart from.
+- Students must have written authorization from a parent/guardian, verified by school office staff, to disembark from the bus at a location other than the student’s designated bus stop.
+High school students may write their own note to the driver indicating the location of the bus stop at which they will disembark from.

 - No guns, dangerous implements of any kind (knives, or other sharp objects), animals, breakable items, skateboards or scooters are allowed on the bus.